Leastrio/discord-welcome/README.md

 3: You may change the background image but i recommend keeping the white circle and the same dimensions of the original image.

+4: Make sure to enable the members privileged intent.

 **If you need help please create an issue and I will help you.**